9. Data Protection as a Fundamental Right

 In this chapter we will focus on the development of the right to data protection in the European Union.
 The protection of personal data emerged as a fundamental right which is closely linked to but distinct from the right to privacy.
 Where the right to privacy encompasses a broad range of protections in the realm of personal autonomy and freedom from intrusive measures, data protection under EU law has a rather specialised role.
 The right to data protection focuses on the control, processing and security of personal information, and by extension – the natural persons to whom this information refers.

-Human Rights v.
-Fundamental Rights
+9.1 Human Rights and Fundamental Rights

-The right to privacy emerged well before the rise of the information society.
+However, the right to privacy emerged well before the rise of the information society.
 The latter subsequently introduced new risks to privacy, particularly in the realm of “informational privacy”.
 This necessitated a development of specific and proactive rules governing the collection and use of personal information.
 It is also in this context that the right to data protection emerged as an independent such.

-Right to Privacy v.
+9.3 Right to Privacy v.
 Right to Data Protection

-Alongside the right to privacy, a more considerably recent right has been the one to data protection.
+Alongside the right to privacy, a more considerably recent right is the one to data protection.
 The right to data protection is not internationally recognised as a human right.
 It is rather a fundamental right established within inter alia the EU legal framework, art.
 8 EU CFR.
-This means that the right to data protection is not a universal international one – it is only applicable insofar as Member States of the Union have implemented the Charter within their domestic legal systems.
-Therefore, the right to data protection is a fundamental right in certain States.
-It is worth mentioning that certain States had introduced legal frameworks for data protection before the EU established its own recognition of the right.
-Notable examples are the 1970 Data Protection Statute (Hesse, Germany) and the 1973 Data Protection Act (Sweden, information in English available here).
+This means that the right to data protection is not a universal right – it is only applicable as a separate right insofar as countries have introduced it in their domestic legal systems.
+In order to understand the historical development of the right, it is worth mentioning that some jurisdictions had introduced legal frameworks on data protection even before the Council of Europe or the EU established its own recognition of the right.
+Notable examples are the 1970 Data Protection Statute introduced by the State of Hesse (at the time in the Western part of Germany) and the 1973 Data Protection Act introduced in Sweden (information in English available here).

-The data protection reform package which entered into force in May 2016 and became applicable as of May 2018 includes the General Data Protection Regulation (GDPR) and the “Law Enforcement Directive” (LED) for the police and criminal justice sector.
-The reform package was presented as an essential step to strengthening citizens’ fundamental rights in the digital age and to facilitate business by simplifying rules for companies in the Digital Single Market.
+The current data protection secondary law in the Europen Union, was adopted in 2016 and became applicable and enforcable as of 25 May 2018.
+It includes, among other laws, the ‘General Data Protection Regulation’ (GDPR) and the ‘Law Enforcement Directive’ (LED) for the police and criminal justice sector.
+The data protection laws were adopted as an essential step to strengthening citizens’ fundamental rights in the digital age and to facilitate business by simplifying rules for companies in the Digital Single Market.
+At the time of writing, a reform of the GDPR has been initiated by the European Commission.
+The reform will touch upon two aspects of the GDPR: (i) procedural rules relating to the enforcement of the GDPR; (ii) changes to record-keeping obligations.

 GDPR, Recital 4: The processing of personal data should be designed to serve mankind.
 The right to the protection of personal data is not an absolute right; it must be considered in relation to its function in society and be balanced against other fundamental rights, in accordance with the principle of proportionality.
 This Regulation respects all fundamental rights and observes the freedoms and principles recognised in the Charter as enshrined in the Treaties, in particular the respect for private and family life, home and communications, the protection of personal data, freedom of thought, conscience and religion, freedom of expression and information, freedom to conduct a business, the right to an effective remedy and to a fair trial, and cultural, religious and linguistic diversity.